Please note that as of April 2023, this website is no longer actively being updated.Copy Link!

 - Regular follow-up is required to assure additional resources are provided when necessary and symptoms are monitored.

 - Screening for social support should be done early and often.
 Screening should start at testing sites and support should be offered throughout quarantine and isolation at regular intervals.
+All contact tracing staff should be trained to ask these questions in a non-threatening and culturally appropriate way as well as understand the variety of the types of support people may need.

 - Establish clear referral protocols and lists of social support resources.
 Incorporate screening questions into contact tracing scripts.
 Ensure contact tracers and case investigators are trained on requirements for isolation/quarantine, common social needs, specific needs assessment scripts, and how to refer patients to a CRC.